turlockmike/hataraku/examples/README.md

 Examples require certain environment variables to be set in a `.env` file at the root of the project:

 ```
+# For OpenRouter examples
 OPENROUTER_API_KEY=your_api_key_here

+# For Google Vertex AI examples
+# Set the path to your Google Cloud service account key file
+GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/service-account-key.json
+# Or set your Google Cloud project ID (optional)
+GOOGLE_CLOUD_PROJECT=your-project-id
 ```

 The example runner automatically loads these variables from the `.env` file.